ItayGold/ItayGold/README.md

 ---

-> “Architecture is not a diagram — it's the invisible rhythm behind reliable systems.”
+> “_Architecture is not a diagram — it's the invisible rhythm behind reliable systems_.”
-> Itay Gold
+> _Itay Gold_